jasonm23/onlisp-markdown/onlisp.md

 1. all the arguments at risk of capture are evaluated exactly once, and

-2. none of the arguments need to be evaluated in the scope of bindings estab- lished by the macro skeleton.
+2. none of the arguments need to be evaluated in the scope of bindings established by the macro skeleton.

 This rules out a great many macros.
 The proposed for macro violates both conditions.
 However, we can use a variation of this scheme to make macros like for safe from capture: to wrap its body forms within a lambda-expression outside of any locally created bindings.

-Some macros, including those for iteration, yield expansions where expres- sions appearing in the macro call will be evaluated within newly established bindings.
+Some macros, including those for iteration, yield expansions where expressions appearing in the macro call will be evaluated within newly established bindings.
 In the deﬁnition of for, for example, the body of the loop must be evaluated within a do created by the macro.
 Variables occurring in the body of the loop are thus vulnerable to capture by bindings established by the do.
 We